mixkorshun/django-safe-filefield/README.rst

 .. note:: To use this functionality you should have `clamd` daemon.

-This package have ability to check uploaded file with ClamAV antivirus.
+This package has ability to check uploaded file with ClamAV antivirus.

 To use anti-virus protection simply enable it in your form or model definition: